fkie-cad/friTap/USAGE.md

 ## Using friTap with a custom Frida scripts

 This guide explains how to use friTap with a custom Frida script to enhance its functionality.
 Using the `-c` parameter, you can specify a custom script to be executed during the friTap session.
+This custom script will be invoked just before friTap applies its own hooks.

 ---